Like it or not, the Duchess of Sussex has quickly risen to become one of the world's most-watched women, and one of the most divisive.

 WATCH BELOW: Duchess Catherine drives herself to Buckingham Palace.
 Post continues...

-Around this time of year, the royals release their new Christmas card photos.
+At the end of each year, the royals release their new Christmas card photos.

-They're always super cute and candid - and this year was no exception.
+They're always super cute and candid - and 2018 was no exception.

 But it's interesting to note that the Cambridges and the Sussexes chose to release two separate photos of their own families on the same day, through Kensington Palace's official social media accounts.